learning-zone/javascript-basics/README.md

 </body>
 </html>
 ```

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>

 #### Q. ***What are the restrictions of web workers on DOM?***

-WebWorkers don't have access to below javascript objects since they are defined in an external files
+WebWorkers do not have access to below javascript objects since they are defined in an external files
 1. Window object
 2. Document object
 3. Parent object